-We have implemented both the value iteration and policy iteration algorithms, and have performed an extensive experimental evaluation to assess their respective performance.
+5 Experiments We have implemented both the value iteration and policy iteration algorithms, and have performed an extensive experimental evaluation to assess their respective performance.
 Our implementation is in C, and we use Matlab for solving the linear system of equations in the policy iteration algorithm.
 As a first step in both algorithms we compute the actual shortest paths (ignoring the probabilities) using Dijkstra's shortest path algorithm.
 This is done for several reasons: First, in a graph that is being constructed by a robot exploring the environment, the goal may not be reachable from all nodes (e.g., from nodes that the robot has only seen but not yet visited).
 Running Dijkstra's algorithm will identify these nodes, which can then be removed before solving the ESP problem.
-Second, the lengths of the actual shortest paths are lower bounds on the lengths of the expected shortest paths, and can be used as better initial estimates for the unknowns $E{nq}$ for the value iteration algorithm.
-(Since the VI convergence proof is based on bounded increasing sequences, it extends to any start value that is component-wise smaller than the solution.)
+Second, the lengths of the actual shortest paths are lower bounds on the lengths of the expected shortest paths, and can be used as a better initial estimate for the unknowns $E{nq}$ for the value iteration algorithm.
+(The VI convergence proof is based on bounded increasing sequences and extends to any start value that is component-wise smaller than the solution.)
 Finally, for policy iteration, it turns out that the actual shortest paths provide an alternate way of finding an initial policy that yields finite expected lengths, and thus a solvable system.
-While the breadth-first search algorithm from Section 4.2 for finding an initial policy is asymptotically faster, extra memory and time are needed to establish back-pointers along all edges before the actual search, which are not required by Dijkstra's algorithm.
+While the breadth-first search algorithm from Section 4.2 for finding an initial policy is asymptotically faster, extra memory and time are needed to establish backpointers along all edges before the actual search, which are not required by Dijkstra's algorithm.
 In practice, we have found that the two methods have very similar running times.
+For testing purposes we have generated more than 50,000 graphs with different properties, including number of nodes N, number of edges E, and range of probability values.
+Graphs used have up to 3000 nodes; graph densities range from sparse $(E \propto N)$ to dense $(E \propto N^2)$ ; and probability values are characterized as very low (0.0001-0.001), low (0.0001-0.5), or full (0.0001-1).
+We have also experimented with different graph structures, including large diameter "corridor" graphs, and "multi-room" graphs (sparsely connected collections of highly connected subgraphs, simulating the visibility graphs of multi-room buildings).
+Here we report on a subset of our results.
+The plots shown in Figure 3 measure the number of iterations necessary for VI and PI as a function of the number of nodes N in the graph.
+Each plot shows the results of 1250 individual experiments on random graphs with up to 2500 nodes.
+We have performed such experiments for many different types of graphs and parameters.
+The plots in Figure 3 contrast sparse graphs ( $E \approx N$ ) with dense graphs